skhg/weather-station/README.md

 * https://learn.pimoroni.com/tutorial/sandyj/enviro-plus-and-luftdaten-air-quality-station - A similar project although based around the Raspberry Pi Zero platform
 * https://www.aeq-web.com/anemometer-mit-dem-arduino-bauen/ - Reading from an anemometer using an Arduino Uno
 * https://forum.arduino.cc/index.php?topic=616264.0 - Handling interrupts on a NodeMCU board
+* https://github.com/Naesstrom/Airrohr-kit - A similar project using a PCB